blockchain-certificates/cert-viewer/README.md

 TODO
 ===
+  - ensure no issues with zip entry, check leading 0s
   - markdown to rst for documentation (?)
   - ok to rename project? change from coins?
   - load recent txids dynamically